mgorny/articles/the-ultimate-guide-to-eapi-7.rst

     src_install() {
         # BAD: dolib is banned
         dolib libfoo.a foo.o
-        # TWICE BAD: dolib were not meant to install shared libraries
+        # TWICE BAD: dolib was not meant to install shared libraries
         dolib libfoo.so libfoo.so.1

         # GOOD: dolib.a installs files -x